nz-trust-framework/DISTF-reference-architecture/ARF.md

 -  **Possession factor**: something you possess.
 Examples include a credential, a passkey, or a one-time code generator.
 -  **Biometric factor**: something you are or do.
 Examples include facial, fingerprint, or iris recognition.

-The choice of authenticator is an important design decision when implementing a facilitation service (for instance, digital wallet) given the level of assurance it provides to both credential services issuing credentials, and to relying parties needing to trust that the user of the credential is the person the credential was issued to.
+The choice of authentication service (and its authenticators) is an important design consideration for a facilitation service (for instance, digital wallet) given the level of assurance it provides to both credential services issuing credentials, and to relying parties needing to trust that the user of the credential is the person the credential was issued to.

-For instance, an online website that allows age verification through the remote presentation of a trusted credential will place far greater reliance on that presentation in the knowledge that the credential was secured using a biometric factor authenticator (and therefore near impossible for anyone but the user to present) than they will over a knowledge factor authenticator (where, for instance, the child of a parent knows the PIN).
+> ##### :laptop: Example – Online Age Verification
+>
+> An online gambling website wants to restrict access to users over the age of 18.
+To do this, it implements online age verification, allowing users to present accredited digital credentials as evidence of age.
+>
+>The website accepts the remote presentation of any accredited digital credential that can demonstrate age eligibility.
+However, the website will need to consider the strength of the authenticator attached to the credential given the presentation is remote.
+>
+>- **Accept knowledge based authenticators**
+  This option provides *some* assurance that the credential belongs to the user.
+However, it is vulnerable to misuse — such as a teenager accessing a parent's wallet using a known PIN and shared device.
+>
+>- **Require biometric based authenticators**
+  This provides *strong* assurance that the credential is being presented by the legitimate user, as biometric methods like fingerprint or facial recognition are difficult to fake.
+However, not all wallets or devices support biometrics, which may limit accessibility.
+>
+>- **Independently match biometric data**
+  The website could request the credential’s portrait during presentation and independently verify it using a real-time online biometric confirmation (e.g., facial match).
+This provides *very strong* assurance but involves significant technical and privacy overhead, and may create barriers and resistance for users.
+>
+>Ultimately, the website must balance its regulatory obligations with usability and inclusion, selecting an approach that provides sufficient assurance without unduly excluding legitimate users.

 ##### 3.5.1.1 Platform authenticators